mattonfoot/collaborative-wallboard-prototype/tasks.md

--- issue: resize region doesn't resize background
+-- issue: dblclick to edit board not working
--- feature: modal with add new form for all add controls -- feature: change background based on region color
+-- feature: change background based on region color
--- feature: change opacity based on height on a board -- feature: zoom board
--- feature: flick board
+-- feature: change opacity based on height on a board -- feature: modal with add new form for all add controls -- feature: flick board